 Will he shield you from his family and will you shield him from the pressure that emanates from family members?

 Would you consider IVF or adoption or will you be both comfortable with your temporal set-back?

-Suppose you have kids, will you be patient enough to learn them?
+Suppose you have kids, will you be patient enough to learn them and lead them?